asdnng/nltk_SEP_group120/README.md

 </div>

 <State the coverage improvement with a number and elaborate on why the coverage is improved>
-Since the initial of my implementation of tests for the can_combine method, I achieved 100% branch coverage without the need for further enhancements.
-This coverage percentage was attained by ensuring that the test cases covered all possible scenarios for the input parameters function and argument.
+Since the initial of my implementation of tests for the can_combine method, I achieved 100% branch coverage from 0% without the need for further enhancements.
+But, I experienced some errors at first in my code which makes the test itself doesn't even run rather than a decrease in coverage percentage.

 <Test 2>